cjdbarlow/Part-One/medical-gas-supply.md

 ##Production
 ###Fractional Distillation
-Oxygen is produced on the industraial scale by fractional distillation of atmospheric air.
+Oxygen is produced on the industrial scale by fractional distillation of atmospheric air.
 This process:
 * Relies on the fact that **different gases** have **different boiling points**
-By liquifying air and then heating it gradually, each gas can be removed separately as it boils.
+By liquefying air and then heating it gradually, each gas can be removed separately as it boils.
 * Occurs in stages:
     * Atmospheric air  is filtered
     Removes dust and other contaminants.
     * Air is **compressed** to **6 atm** and **then cooled** to below ambient temperature
     Water vapour condenses and is removed.
-    * Compressed air passed through a **zeolite seive** which removes CO<sub>2</sub>
+    * Compressed air passed through a **zeolite sieve** which removes CO<sub>2</sub>
     * Compressed air is allowed to re-expand
-    As it does so it loses heat energy as per **Gay-Lussac's Law**, and liquifies.
+    As it does so it loses heat energy as per **Gay-Lussac's Law**, and liquefies.
         * Air must be cooled below the boiling point of the desired gases
         This requires getting gases very cold, and so the process may be mechanically assisted using a turbine, and/or a heat exchanger.
 Key boiling points (at 1 atm):
             * Nitrogen: 77°K